Application Portal Now Accepting Applications

 An "eligible household" is defined as a renter household in which at least one or more individuals meets the following criteria:

 - Qualifies for unemployment has experienced a reduction in household income, has incurred significant costs or experienced a financial hardship due to COVID‐19;

 - Demonstrates a risk of experiencing homelessness or housing instability (including eviction notices, utility shutoff notice, past due rent notice, past due utility notice, or any other evidence of unsafe or unhealthy living conditions or housing stability); and

 - Has a household income at or below 80 percent of the Area Median Income.

 NOTE: If your annual household income is at or below the maximum income limits in the chart above, you may qualify for this Emergency Rental Assistance Program.

-Eligible households will be prioritized in the following order based on the characteristics stated below:
+Eligible households will be prioritized in the following order based on the date of application submission and the characteristics stated below:

 - Households with income at or below 50 percent of the area median

 - Households with an individual who has been unemployed for the 90 days prior to the application for assistance